Portolá expedition: Arrival in San Diego

 The commanding officers prepared to dispatch the San Antonio back to Lower California New Spain, to report to viceroy de Croix and visitador Gálvez about the expedition.
-On July 1, just as the ship was about to sail, the Portolà/Serra party arrived in San Diego in good health, with 163 mules loaded with supplies.
+On July 1, just as the ship was about to sail, the Portolá/Serra party arrived in San Diego in good health, with 163 mules loaded with supplies.
 Desiring to push the sea expedition north to Monterey – as Gálvez had instructed – Portolá offered captain Vicente Vila of the San Carlos 16 of his own men to work the ship on its voyage to Monterey.
-But Vila had lost all his ship's officers, his boatswain, coxswain of the launch and storekeeper – and none of the men offered by Portolà had experience as sailors.
+But Vila had lost all his ship's officers, his boatswain, coxswain of the launch and storekeeper – and none of the men offered by Portolá had experience as sailors.
 Vila refused to sail under such conditions.
-So Portolà decided to place all available sailors aboard the San Antonio, which set out for San Blas on July 9, with a very small crew.
-Carrying important letters from Serra, Portolà and others, the San Antonio reached San Blas in just three weeks.
+So Portolá decided to place all available sailors aboard the San Antonio, which set out for San Blas on July 9, with a very small crew.
+Carrying important letters from Serra, Portolá and others, the San Antonio reached San Blas in just three weeks.
 On that voyage, several more sailors died.

 After the four groups had reunited in San Diego, friars Juan Vizcaíno and Fernando Parrón stayed there with Junípero Serra to head the new mission San Diego.
-Friars Juan Crespí and Francisco Gómez continued north with Portolà.
+Friars Juan Crespí and Francisco Gómez continued north with Portolá.
 Serra's group aimed to establish Catholic missions to convert the natives of Alta California to Christianity.
-Crespí was the only one who traveled with the land expedition throughout its travels, so he became the official diarist for the missionaries (Portolà and Costansó also kept diaries).
+Crespí was the only one who traveled with the land expedition throughout its travels, so he became the official diarist for the missionaries (Portolá and Costansó also kept diaries).
 The Franciscans ultimately founded twenty-one missions at or near the Pacific Coast of what is now the state of California, in addition to one mission in Baja California.
 The string of California missions began at San Diego.